-If you find yourself buying coffees every day or lunch on the go, an easy way to save money is to turn it into a treat by only doing this once or twice a week.
+If you find yourself buying coffee every day or lunch on the go, an easy way to save money is to turn it into a treat by only doing this once or twice a week.
 It may not seem like you’ll be saving a lot, but trust us, it really adds up over time.

 Tips for insurance

 Car insurance for young people is expensive, but there are ways you can reduce the cost.
-Firstly, consider the level of cover you need.
-Here are a few things to think about: Will you be parking your car on campus or a busy road?
+Firstly, consider the level of coverage you need.
+Here are a few things to think about: Will you be parking your car on campus or on a busy road?
 Will you be parking your car in a safe place or is it likely to be broken into or damaged?

 One of the best pieces of advice we can offer is to shop around for car insurance, which takes time, but it’s worth it and could save you hundreds.
 Some of the best deals we’ve seen are from companies like Endsleigh.
 We also recommend checking out price comparison websites like Money Supermarket to get an idea of how much it will cost.